dahas/PHP-REST-Api/README.md

 ```

 # Adding Middleware
 Below is an example pattern that you can use to build your own middleware.
 Middleware belongs into the `lib` folder and implements the *ApiInterface*.

+You can inject every other middleware into the constructor of a middleware.
+Bear in mind that the *Api* itself is treated like a middleware.
 ```
 class Middleware implements ApiInterface {